RaVeR76/The-Kicks-Fix/README.md

 ## **Wireframes**
 ---
 The software that I used for my wireframes was Balsamiq.
-This was the fourth time I used this software & I really enjoy designing my project layouts using this.
+This was the fourth time I used this software and I really enjoy designing my project layouts using this.
 The software allows you design the basic layout of your website on devices such as a desktop, tablet and mobile.
 They are just simple 2D sketches but I now understand how important these really are :)
-I think my wireframes look good & deffo give me a great starting point for the design process !
+I think my wireframes look good and deffo give me a great starting point for the design process !

 Anyway, you can have a wee look at my wireframes below: